wohugb/wtfjs/README.md

 parseInt(null, 24) // -> 23
 ```

-**💡 Explanation:**
+**💡 说明:**

 > It's converting `null` to the string `"null"` and trying to convert it.
 For radixes 0 through 23, there are no numerals it can convert, so it returns NaN.
 At 24, `"n"`, the 14th letter, is added to the numeral system.
 At 31, `"u"`, the 21st letter, is added and the entire string can be decoded.
 At 37 on there is no longer any valid numeral set that can be generated and `NaN` is returned.
 >
 > &mdash; [“parseInt(null, 24) === 23… wait, what?”](https://stackoverflow.com/questions/6459758/parseintnull-24-23-wait-what) at StackOverflow